 We visited Barleylands Farm Park during the February half term.
 This meant that we were visiting during lambing week.
 It also means that there are Lambs at Barleylands and the children got the chance to feed them.

 Feeding Lambs at Barleylands

 During lambing week at Barleylands, you get the chance to feed the orphan lambs.
-There are set times and it is a highlight for many visitors.
+Feeding the lambs happens at sent times and is a highlight for many of the visitors.
 This means the animal barn gets quite busy during this time.

 Everyone was asked to form a queue whilst the farmhands prepared the lambs milk.
 To help reduce the stress that this would cause Ethan, Darren took him for a walk around the barn.